U2UTraining/katacoda-scenarios/kubernetes-lab/step3.md

 to see your pods.
 Notice the name that was given to it.

 Let's use your proxy to verify that it's running properly.
+Make sure your proxy is running by using the following command:
+`kubectl proxy{{execute T2}}`

-First place the pod name into a variable:
+Now, place the pod name into a variable:

 `export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')`{{execute T1}}